Electrical and Mechanical Engineering

 Use the University VPN to access to these resources, any time, anywhere.

-There are a wide range of resources available to Learning at Work students beyond the obvious journals, databases and websites.
+There are a wide range of resources available to Engineering students beyond the obvious journals, databases and websites.
 Here we list a selection we think you could find helpful.

 • News